 Analyze what your company has that is appealing to job candidates.
 Use these factors to entice the best candidates.
 It will allow you to attract the best people while also being able to negotiate fair salaries.

 Meet with the key employees who will select and interview candidates and develop a good recruitment strategy.
 If you have a hiring manager, he or she is key to developing a sound strategy.

 Make sure everyone is on board with the job analysis and review what key skills and characteristics you’re looking for in the new hire.
 Developing a hiring checklist will streamline and systematize the process.

 3. Use Targeted Recruiting Methods

-Use targeted methods, like the social media to find job candidates.
-LinkedIn is the “go to” social media site for targeted recruiting.
-Not only can you advertise on LinkedIn, you can also zero in on candidates with key skill sets and handpick them.
+Use targeted methods, like social media to find job candidates.
+LinkedIn is the “go-to” social media site for targeted recruiting.
+Not only can you advertise on LinkedIn, but you can also zero in on candidates with key skill sets and handpick them.
 You can also use a staffing agency to create a qualified candidate list.